 All products are backed by a 100% guarantee, FOR LIFE

 How many products do you have in a drawer, that didn’t quite work out?
 I can save you from that!
 We have products for young skin, “mature” skin, dry skin, oily and anything in between!
 Two of my favorite products that are exclusive to MK are the Timewise Tone Correcting Serum which uses navy beans to brighten skin, and the brand new Vitamin C Activating Squares.
-Mary Kay is the first company to find a way to keep pure Vitamin C stable and fresh every time you… Click To Tweet
+Mary Kay is the first company to find a way to keep pure Vitamin C stable and fresh every time you use it!
+Click To Tweet

 Pink doing Green.

 Mary Kay is always looking for opportunities to reduce environmental impacts.
 Remember that watercolor eye shadow of the 80s?
 It came in a refillable compact!
 Although the products have evolved (thank goodness) the compacts are still refillable, reducing packaging, shipping, and waste.
 Products are shipped using recycled and recyclable packaging.
 The manufacturing plant in Dallas has cut its production waste by 70% and has reached zero landfill status.
 We have also planted over one million trees.
 Every bit helps!